Bubbles and Onis: Introduction

 \section{Introduction}

+Rabinowitz pioneered the application of global methods in Hamiltonian dynamics, see \cite{Rabinowitz_Periodic_solutions_of_Hamiltonian_systems,Rabinowitz_Periodic_solutions_of_Hamiltonian_systems_prescribed}.
+This motivated Weinstein to formulate his famous conjecture in \cite{Weinstein_The_conjecture} on the existence of periodic solutions of Hamiltonian systems with fixed energy and arbitrary period.
+For existence of periodic solutions of fixed period of time-dependent Hamiltonian systems Arnold formulated in the 60s his famous conjecture, see \cite[Chapter 11]{McDuff_Salamon_introduction_symplectic_topology} for a detailed account.
+Arnold's conjecture motivated Floer to introduce his semi-infinite dimensional Morse homology, nowadays referred to as Floer homology, more precisely as Hamiltonian Floer homology in this context.
+The analog of Floer homology for the fixed energy problem was introduced by Cieliebak-Frauenfelder in \cite{cieliebak-frauenfelder} and is referred to as \textbf{Rabinowitz Floer homology} in reference to the action functional used in Rabinowitz' fundamental article \cite{Rabinowitz_Periodic_solutions_of_Hamiltonian_systems}.
+In the present article we study a variant of the Rabinowitz action functional for the fixed period problem.

-Defining Hamiltonian Floer homology on general closed symplectic manifolds $(M,\omega)$ is notoriously difficult due to bubbling off of holomorphic spheres.
-On a sufficiently negative line bundle over the closed symplectic manifold holomorphic spheres generically do no exist.
-In this article we analyise what will happen to the bubbles.
+Defining Hamiltonian Floer homology on general closed symplectic manifolds $(M,\omega)$ is notoriously difficult due to bubbling-off of holomorphic spheres.
+Formally bubbling-off of holomorphic spheres is a codimension two phenomenon, however this leads to sever transversality issues which forces the use of multi-valued perturbations and thus rational coefficients, see for example \cite{fukaya-ono, Hofer_polyfolds_and_a_general_Fredholm_theory}.
+On a sufficiently negative line bundle over the closed symplectic manifold holomorphic spheres generically do not exist.
+In this article we analyze what will happen to the bubbles.

-We lift the Hamiltonian dynamics from $M$ to the negative line bundle via the Rabinowitz action functional.
-If $(M,\omega)$ is semi-positive one get a version of Rabinowitz Floer homology on the negative line bundle which is canonically isomorphic to the Floer homology on $M$.
-In the paper we don't want to assume semi-positivity.
+We lift the Hamiltonian dynamics from $M$ to the negative line bundle via a modified Rabinowitz action functional.
+If $(M,\omega)$ is semi-positive one gets a version of Rabinowitz Floer homology on the negative line bundle which is canonically isomorphic to the Floer homology on $M$.
+In this paper we don't want to assume semi-positivity.

 We describe here a moduli space of a new PDE-type problem.
 We refer to solutions to this problem as onis.\footnote{Oni ( ) is Japanese for an imp.} As with holomorphic spheres onis are the obstructions to a well-defined boundary operator in Rabinowitz Floer homology.
 The advantage of the onis is that for generic almost complex structure one has transversality.
 In the second part of the paper we explain how this observation is potentially useful.
 To tame onis we marry them, i.e.~with $\mathbb{Z}/2$-coefficients the oni-obstruction vanishes and one obtains a well-defined boundary operator.
 So far, it seems that marrying onis is only possible if the Hamiltonian diffeomorphism $\phi$ we are studying admits a square root, i.e.~$\phi=\psi^2$ for some other Hamiltonian $\psi$.
 Unfortunately, this is not always the case as we showed in \cite{albers-frauenfelder}.
 Marrying onis apparently comes at a price: we explain that marrying onis in the worst case costs 80\% of the sum of the Betti numbers of $M$.
 The undaunted reader is cordially invited to read this gloomy story.